projectwilberforce/projectwilberforce.github.io/colorbleed/index.md

 # Introduction

-Volumetric Ambient Occlusion (VAO) is our Screen Space Ambient Occlusion for Unity 5 (5.3.0 or higher)
+Wilberforce Colorbleed (WC) is our Screen Space Ambient Occlusion for Unity 5 (5.3.0 or higher)

-You can [download free demo](https://projectwilberforce.github.io/vaodemo) or buy VAO at [Unity Asset Store](http://u3d.as/xzs).
+You can buy Wilberforce Colorbleed at [Unity Asset Store](https://www.assetstore.unity3d.com/#!/content/85066).

 - High performance and visual quality
 - Compatible with all Unity rendering paths (Forward, Deferred and Legacy) and anti-aliasing